 - Weyr – A Hold for dragons and their riders.

 - Weyrbrat – A derogatory or humorous term for a child raised at a Weyr.

 - Wherhide – Leather made from a wherry.

 - Wherry – A squat, fat avian, about the size of an ostrich, not unlike a draco-turkey.

 - Whersport – A small, featherless wherry, delicious when cooked properly.
 They are less aggressive and dangerous than wherries.

-- Withies – An aquatic plant found in the Northern Continent’s many rivers, used for basket-weaving.
+- Withies – An aquatic plant found along riverbanks, used for weaving baskets and furniture.
 It is common for an entire Hold’s population to go gathering them in Spring.